-Sound Transit finishes tile job early, allowing full weekend serviceView in Cedar
+Sound Transit finishes tile job early, allowing full weekend service

 “Everything fell into place, the work went smoothly.
 They didn’t have any unforeseen issues,” said spokesperson John Gallagher.

-Better service will benefit hundreds of Mariners fans south of T-Mobile Park who will attend a sold-out game Saturday night when Ichiro is inducted into the Mariners Hall of Fame, followed by a Sunday game, both against the Cleveland Guardians.
+Better service will benefit hundreds of Mariners fans south of T-Mobile Park who will attend a sold-out game Saturday night, when Ichiro is inducted into the Mariners Hall of Fame, followed by a Sunday game, both against the Cleveland Guardians.

 During the tile repairs, and a similar July job on the northbound side, service was cut by half between Stadium Station and Angle Lake, with trains arriving every 20 minutes.
 Trains between Northgate and Stadium stations have kept their normal 10-minute frequency.